Schreier Auditorium in the Student Alumni Center

-1. The commencement program for the December graduation will be held in O.D.
-Larry Dining Hall which is located on the Main Floor of the Student Alumni Center.
+1. The commencement program for the December graduation will be held in the Schreier Auditorium on the first floor of the Student Alumni Center.
 The SAC is located at 800 Madison Avenue.

-2. Parking will be available in Lots F, I, J and M for friends and families.
+2. Parking will be available in the SAC Garage, V Lot and B Lot for friends and families.
 V Lot will be reserved for the President, UTAA President, Board of Trustees, Organist, Photographer and others who have an important role in the ceremony.

 3. Students needing to graduate in absentia must request this through their dean.
 Deans are responsible for approving student requests to graduate in absentia and for notifying the Registrar by November 1st for the Fall graduation.

 4. Students requesting an official name change before graduation must do so through the Registrar (Enrollment Services) by November 1st for the Fall graduation.

 5. After November 1st, for the Fall graduation, student names cannot be added to or deleted from the program.

 6. Honors designations must be finalized with the Registrar (Enrollment Services) by the end of spring semester for the December graduation.

 7. Students, faculty and staff who are participating in the graduation program are requested to be at the Student Alumni Center, in the appropriate assembly area, by 9:45 a.m.

 8. The assembly areas are located on the First Floor of the SAC.
 These areas will be marked with signs for easy identification.